12traits/ingestion-api-specs/source/index.html.md

 # Push Level Ups

-> Push level-ups for each player.
+Push level-ups for each player.
 Levels refer to game-content levels, i.e. levels that represent the progress of a user through the game.
 These can have different names (tiers/stages/progress/ranks, etc.), these should always be increasing.

+> Request

 ```shell
 curl -XPOST \